Vinayakgoyal24/Walmart-sparkathon/README.md

 ### Backend:
 - **Python**: Core programming language for developing machine learning models and handling backend logic.
-- **Flask**: (Choose one based on your implementation) For web framework to build the backend RESTful APIs.
+- **Node.js**: For web framework to build the backend RESTful APIs.

 ### Machine Learning:
 - **XGBoost**: For analyzing factors like pricing, discounts, and product placement duration.